ClassiCube/MCGalaxy-Plugins/README.md

 # MCGalaxy-Plugins
-Some custom command and plugins for MCGalaxy.
+Some custom commands and plugins for MCGalaxy.

 ### Usage